Inok/NuGet.Promoter/README.md

 promote-nuget promote package Newtonsoft.Json --version 13.0.1 --destination '<TARGET-NUGET-FEED-URL>' --destination-api-key '<API-KEY>'
 ```

-### Promote packages listed in a file
+### Promote a configured set of packages

-The `promote from-file` command promotes packages listed in a file from one feed to another.
+The `promote from-config` command promotes packages specified in a configuration file from one feed to another.
-In a file, you can specify either the exact version to promote (e.g. `13.0.1`), or a version range (e.g. `[12.0.0,)`).
+In the configuration, you can specify a set of packages with a list of versions, either exact (e.g., `13.0.1`) or range (e.g., `[12.0.0,)`).

 ```
-> promote-nuget promote from-file --help
+> promote-nuget promote from-config --help

+DESCRIPTION:
+Promotes packages as configured in the specified file.

 USAGE:
-    Promote.NuGet.exe promote from-file <file> [OPTIONS]
+    Promote.NuGet.dll promote from-config <file> [OPTIONS]

 ARGUMENTS:
-    <file>    Path of a file with a list of packages.
-Each line contains package id and its version or version range.
-Allowed formats:
-              - Space-separated: <id> <version/version-range>
-              - Package Manager: Install-Package <id> -Version <version/version-range>
-              - PackageReference: <PackageReference Include="<version>" Version="<version/version-range>" />
+    <file>    Path to the configuraton file (in YAML format).
+Example:
+              packages:
+                - id: System.Runtime
+                  versions: 4.3.1
+                - id: System.Text.Json
+                  versions:
+                    - '[6, 7)'
+                    - '[8, 9)'

 OPTIONS:
     -h, --help                   Prints help information